-Welcome to the Storybook Cottage kitchen.
+Welcome to the Storybook Cottage A Little House Christmas Kitchen.
 It has been transformed this holiday season with rustic touches inspired by “Little House in the Big Woods” by Laura Ingalls Wilder.

 One wall contains a small shelf that holds the daily aprons.
 For this season I’ve selected simple styles in red and white.
 All these vintage beauties were once worn by the fabulous female cooks in my family.

 Did you spy the arrangement on top of the shelf?
 It’s my rendition of Ma’s china shepherdess figurine attending to her flock.

 “The little china woman had a china bonnet on her head, and china curls hung against her china neck.
 Her china dress was laced across in front, and she wore a pale pink china apron and little-gilt china shoes.
 She was beautiful, standing on the shelf with flowers and leaves and birds and moons carved all around her, and the large star at the very top.” ~Laura Ingalls Wilder, Little House in the Big Woods, page 62.

 Historical note: the china shepherdess figurine was inherited by Laura’s sister Carrie but at the time of her death the figurine was sadly unaccounted for.